 In this article, we will talk about how to choose the best manager for your business, especially in the post-pandemic era.

-When looking for a department manager in your organization, do you usually look for an expert or a skilled administrator to promote to this position?
+When looking for a department manager in your organization and you are doing human resources executive search, do you usually look for an expert or a skilled administrator to promote to this position?

 There is no doubt, of course, that if you find someone with both capabilities, it is a great opportunity, but we all know that this may not be available in many cases, so you need to choose between an expert in his specialization but needs to learn management or someone who is good at management But he needs to learn technical and specialized expertise in this subject.